MRI Contrast was originally pitched as something that is temporary, something that leaves the body! But today we know that isn’t so.

-Gadolinium is a silvery-white heavy metal that is injected into the body through a vein and it is a contrast dye.
+Gadolinium is a type of MRI contrast and one of the most popular.
+It is a silvery-white heavy metal that is injected into the body through a vein and it is a contrast dye.
 Sometimes it is referred to as contrast media.
 These dyes are required sometimes, but not always.
 The trouble is once it’s injected into you, it may not easily leave!
 They told us that gadolinium would clear the body unless you had kidney trouble, the main detox organ in your body that clears 90% of it.
 But evidence now suggests that people with perfect kidney function might retain the contrast agent in their brain!

 In fact the FDA has come out with this information, and you can read their safety warning HERE before your next MRI.